01

 See it on your chart

 The GEX Levels Indicator plots all six level types on your TradingView chart and recalculates as options data updates.
 It is available monthly at $6.99/mo (3-day free trial) or yearly at $76.89/yr (1-week free trial).
-Access is granted after manual review.

 Go deeper